 USA Softball NCAA NFHS

-NOAA INITIS
+Obstruction

-EFFEC T & NOTE Obstruction occurs when a defensive player, not in possession of the ball or in the act of fielding a batted ball, impedes a batter's attempt to make contact with a pitch or impedes the progress of any runner who is legally running bases on a live ball.
+When a runner advancing or returning to a base is obstructed by a fielder who neither has the ball or is attempting to field the ball or when a fielder fakes a tag without the ball: The obstructed runner and all other runners shall always be awarded the base or bases which would have been reached, in the umpire's judgment, had there been no obstruction.
+In the umpire's judgment, a defensive player making a fake tag could be ejected from the game.
+8.5.B (4) EFFEC T & NOTE Obstruction occurs when a defensive player, not in possession of the ball or in the act of fielding a batted ball, impedes a batter's attempt to make contact with a pitch or impedes the progress of any runner who is legally running bases on a live ball.
 It can be intentional or unintentional.
 It is obstruction if a defensive player is blocking the whole base/plate or base path without the ball and/or the runner does not have a clear path to the base/plate.
 Notes: 1.
 Once in possession of the ball, the defensive player can be positioned between the runner and the base/plate.
 2. Obstruction may be ruled even though there is no physical contact.
 3. The runner may still be called out if she was clearly beaten by the throw.
 4. In past years, coaches taught their players to block the base, 9.5.1 A fielder not in possession of the ball or not making an initial play on a batted ball, impedes the progress of a runner or batter-runner who is legally running the bases.
 8-4-3b

 Blocked Ball

 When a fielder loses possession of the ball, and the ball leaves live ball territory or becomes blocked.
 Runners must be given the opportunity to complete their base running responsibilities.
-8.5.G Note When the ball goes out of play, all runners must be given an opportunity to complete their base running responsibilities as determined by the umpire.
-Once a runner has been given sufficient time to advance or return and shows no immediate intention of doing so, a dead-ball appeal Same as USA Softball 8-4-3g
+8.5.G Note 1 7.1.2.2.
+3 Same as USA Softball 8-4-3g